 Mr. Taylor began his legal career as an associate attorney on personal injury and product liability actions, specializing in pharmaceutical litigation at the Pasadena law firm, Gancedo & Nieves, LLP.
 Mr. Taylor played leadership roles on the science and discovery committees in Federal MDL and California coordinated actions involving the drugs Vioxx, Bextra, and Celebrex.
 In 2007, Mr. Taylor spoke at the Winter convention of the American Association for Justice in Miami on the mechanism of action of cox-2 Inhibitors.
 In 2005, Mr Taylor spoke at the Mealey's Vioxx Litigation Conference in New Orleans on general causation strategy for Vioxx-related injurires injuries.

-Prior to law school, Mr. Taylor worked in entertainment industry as a production executive at Twentieth Century Fox helping shepard numerous successful movies to the screen.
+Prior to law school, Mr. Taylor worked in entertainment industry as a production executive at Twentieth Century Fox helping develop numerous successful movies to the screen.

 Mr. Taylor graduated from Loyola Law School with a Juris Doctor and Loyola Marymount University with a Bachelors in Business Administration.